HippoBaro/ultramarine/docs/getting_started.md

 };
 ```

 The variable `result` can now store the Fibonacci number specific to this actor.
-We modify our message handler to store its result and reuse it upon further message:
+We modify our message handler to store its result and reuse it upon further messages:

 ```cpp
 seastar::future<int> fibonacci_actor::fib() {